justinbather/justinbather/README.md

+Semi-decent endurance athlete, professional carb consumer, not a terrible engineer

 Currently building and scaling customer identification and investigation systems.

 I enjoy hacking away on low-level projects, and am passionate about understanding the things we use everyday.